What Is Geofencing Marketing?

 One of the cleverest geofencing strategies in recent years was also a magnificent example of corporate trolling.
 Burger King launched the Whopper Detour campaign, which started with erecting 600-foot geofences around McDonald’s locations.
 Burger King then took to social media to encourage their followers to go to McDonald’s, but there was a surprising twist.
 As soon as a customer who had downloaded the Burger King app crossed into one of the geofences around a local McDonald’s, the app would send an offer for a one-cent Whopper from the closest Burger King.
 This prompted many customers to take “Whopper Detours” and abandon their plans to go to McDonald’s.

 Fast food companies, most notably Wendy’s, have used social media in some very surprising and often entertaining ways.
-The Whopper Detour campaign is a prime example of how a company can not only leverage geofencing as an effective sales driving technique, but also as a means of generating engagement across social media.
+The Whopper Detour campaign is a prime example of how a company can not only leverage geofencing as an effective sales-driving technique but also as a means of generating engagement across social media.
 The stunt resulted in more than 1.5 million downloads of the Burger King app, skyrocketing it in the Apple App Store’s Food and Drink category from ninth place to first place.
 This could inspire you to leverage the power of playful competition to generate enthusiasm around your brand and drive users toward your own mobile app.

 Drawing Inspiration for Your Brand

 These are just a few examples of how major companies have leveraged geofencing technology in surprisingly effective ways.
 Whether you intend to draw attention away from your competitors or simply provide your customers with more engaging experiences while in your stores, geofencing can help you make it happen.
+When you combine geofence marketing with branding services that are provided by a host of companies available in the market, like seo companies, you are bound to make your brand name stay in the mind of the end customer.

 Start thinking of the potential geofencing marketing could hold for your brand and brainstorm strategies for connecting with your local market in more meaningful ways.